top of page

 • However, we do honor the ‘extended time’ clause and allow folks time to get their boats & RVs ready to go out for use or back into permanent storage.

-• The Board of Directors does NOT have discretion or power to grant exceptions to the Deed Restrictions.
+• The Board of Directors does NOT have discretion to grant exceptions to the Deed Restrictions.

 • To not uniformly enforce a DR would open the HOA up to legal action by other DR-abiding homeowners.